 Concrete sealers as the name implies are coatings designed to repel moisture and chlorides.
 The sealer prevents damages and stains from affecting the concrete surface underneath.

-Concrete sealers do this either by sealing the pores in the concrete with resins and silicon-based materials or by forming an impermeable layer on the concrete to prevent penetration in the concrete surface.
-Either way, one thing is sure.
-Paint will not stick to sealed concrete.
+Concrete sealers protect the concrete by sealing the pores with resins and silicon-based materials or by forming an impermeable layer on to prevent penetration.
+Either way, one thing is sure, paint will not stick to sealed concrete.

 This is why it’s advised to sand and prime the sealed concrete before painting over it.
 Sanding helps to scuff the top layer of the concrete before the paint is applied.
 This gives the paint something to bite into when applied.